 Which saw is better for cutting thicker wood

 The coping saw is better for cutting thicker material because the blade is not fragile.
-The metal frame that makes up the saw blade makes cutting thicker materials easy.
+The metal frame that makes the saw blade makes cutting thicker materials easy.

 How to use a coping saw